RedisLabs/redislabs-docs/content/rv/api/concepts/tasks-management.md

 }
 ```

-The above respons example, note the following changes:
+The above response example, note the following changes:

 - `status` value if `"processing-completed"`
 - `response` field contains the resource identifier of the resource impacted by this task (in this case: a newly created subscription)